 Health Science Majors

 Our graduates are qualified for employment as members of the administrative and non-clinician staff at hospitals, clinics, physician offices, health maintenance organizations, and community health programs.
 You could also work for non-profits and private organizations like health maintenance organizations and medical centers, colleges & universities research and development labs, and research institutes.
-Some students consider government agencies like the Food & Drug Administration (FDA), National Institutes of Health (NIH), Public Health Service, or Department of Health & Human Services.
+Some students consider government agencies with the Food & Drug Administration (FDA), National Institutes of Health (NIH), Public Health Service, or Department of Health & Human Services.